AmandaEMK/project-two/README.md

 ## Features

 The main part of the project is the interactive world map displaying the latest COVID-19 data.
 When you hover a country, you can see the latest stats in a pop-up.
 If you click a country, a chart will load displaying historic stats.

-There is also a news section displaying a selection of the latest news on COVID-19.
+There is also a news section displaying a selection of the latest UK news on COVID-19.

 About for more info and giving credit to sources, and contact in case someone would have something to say.

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z